You can take valaciclovir tablets either with or without food.

 Valaciclovir works by preventing viruses from multiplying, and this reduces the severity of the infection and stops it from spreading.

 As well as treating infections, valaciclovir is also prescribed to prevent some viral infections from occurring.
-This is particularly the case in people who have had a kidney transplant and are at risk of infection from a virus called cytomegalovirus.
+This is particularly the case in people who have had an organ transplant and are at risk of infection from a virus called cytomegalovirus.

 Before taking valaciclovir